-This blog is purely for our own personal muse and all the recommendations made on this blog are the tools, products or things that we have personally tried and tested.
+This blog is purely for our own personal muse and for the benefit of the wider travel-loving community.
+The recommendations made on this blog are the tools, products or services that we have personally tried and tested.

 However, having said all of the above, there are real costs associated with running this blog such as hosting charges, data storage, and backup charges, domain renewal charges, etc. to name a few.

 In other words, this means that whenever you buy a book or product on Amazon from a link shared on The Art of Travel, we get a small percentage of the price of the item (at no additional cost to you).

 Not all the links and mentions on this site are affiliate links but some of the links and mentions on this site may be affiliate links.

 Regardless, beginning December 1, 2009, the FTC requires bloggers to disclose whenever there could be hidden interests or unspoken biases related to recommendations.

 So here goes: Per the FTC rules, if we interview someone for our The Art of Travel Podcast and they grab the bill for lunch, we would need to disclose this.
 Ditto if we use an Amazon link that gets us 8 cents instead of an Amazon link that gets me 0 cents.

 One Notice To Guide It All

 This would be tedious for us and even more tedious for you, the readers.
 But rules are rules.
-To cover our ass and to preserve your reading experience to an A+ quality, please assume that, for every link and product that we use, the following all hold true:
+To cover our ass and to preserve your reading experience to an A+ quality, please assume that, for every link and product that we feature on this blog, the following all hold true:

 Finally, if you run a blog and have similar concerns, please feel free to use the text and images on this page with proper attribution.
-There is no reason why each blogger should have to reinvent the wheel.